adamsanta/TeslaMS1_BMS_SerialTool/README.md

 To setup the cable connecting your laptop to the slave BMS, we will use this male connector and follow the following schematic:
 ![PC-BMS cable schematic](img/teslams_bms_serial_cable.drawio.png "PC-BMS cable schematic")
+Warning: Do not forget to set up the output voltage to 3V3 on the FT232 USB UART board.

 Once you have setup such a cable, you can plug the USB side to your PC and the Molex side to the slave BMS before following the "**SW Getting Started**" section to start interacting with your target.